-John LEE (Lie) b.1919 emigrated from Norway with his parents to America in 1923, and the family settled in Brooklyn, New York.
+John LEE (aka John Lie) b.1919 emigrated from Norway with his parents to America in 1923, and the family settled in Brooklyn, New York.

-His parents was Joseph T. LEE (Josef Tommy Lie) b.1897 in Flekkefjord, Norway, and Marie LEE (Johanne Marie Olsen Lie) b.1897 in Kristiansand, Norway.
-Contacts in Brooklyn was brother-in-law Hartvig Martinsen, and a cousin Thorvald Lie.
+His parents was Joseph T. LEE (aka Josef Tommy Lie) b.1897 in Flekkefjord, Norway, and Marie LEE (aka Johanne Marie Olsen Lie) b.1897 in Kristiansand, Norway.
+According to the immigration protocol, contacts in Brooklyn was brother-in-law Hartvig Martinsen, and a cousin Thorvald Lie.

 - Josef census 1900, 1910